British Cemetery of Bahia: History

 Anglicanism first arrived in Brazil in the early 19th century, when the Portuguese royal family fled there in 1808.
 The Royal Navy escorted the Portuguese vessels that sailed from Lisbon on 27 November 1807 after Napoleon invaded Portugal.
 Therefore, a number of British citizens landed in the country.
 Some of them decided to stay and open businesses after the Navigation and Trade Treaty was signed in 1810; it guaranteed lower tariffs for British products brought to Brazil.
 The British had a competitive advantage that led them to dominate the Brazilian market and form significant communities in port cities such as Salvador, Recife and Rio de Janeiro.

 The Navigation and Trade Treaty also permitted the construction of Anglican churches in Brazil.
 However, they had to be built with a different structure from Catholic churches – meaning that they could not have towers or bells – and were forbidden to preach to locals.
 According to the legend, the treaty was signed by John VI of Portugal on the site where the cemetery was later built.
 The first burial in the British Cemetery occurred in 1813.
 The construction of the British Cemetery preceded that of Campo Santo Cemetery, the first public cemetery in Salvador.
 Before that, Bahians were buried in churches, with the exception of "heretics", that is, non-Catholics.
 They were forbidden to be interred alongside Catholics according to the Constitution of Bahia.

 The Navigation and Trade Treaty changed that situation for the British people living in Brazil; they were the main commercial partners of Portugal and, yet, were having difficulty in practicing their Protestant faith in a country where the state religion was Catholicism.
 After the treaty was signed, the first Anglican services in Brazil were held in 1810 – in English and exclusively for members of the British community – initially in private residences.
-In spite of their newly conquered religious freedom, the British were still in lack of a place for worship and for interring their dead.
+In spite of their newly gained religious freedom, the British still lacked a place to worship and bury their dead.